A Brief Introduction to Propertarianism

-Propertarianism is a scientific, rational, empirical, approach to understanding and analyzing human behavior, incentives, norms, institutions, cooperation and conflict originated by Curt Doolittle and developed by him in cooperation with others.
+[P]ropertarianism is a scientific, rational, empirical, and operational methodology for understanding and analyzing human behavior, incentives, norms, institutions, cooperation and conflict originated by Curt Doolittle and developed by him in cooperation with others.

 What is Science?

-In contrast, critical rationalism, an epistemology (philosophy of truth and knowledge) developed by Karl Popper and others, advances a standard of “true belief.”
-Knowledge, as “true belief,” does not need to be justified, because it cannot be justified.
-It only needs to be true.
-And the method of arriving at true belief is not justification, but falsification, “conjecture and refutation.”
-We advance towards the truth by identifying and discarding error, by process of elimination.
+In contrast, critical rationalism, which is an epistemology (philosophy of truth and knowledge) developed by Karl Popper and others, advances a via-negativa (falsificationary) standard of testing for “Truth.”
+Knowledge, described as “true belief,” does not need to be justified, because it cannot be justified.
+It only needs to be true regardless of justification.
+And the method of arriving at truth is not justification, but survival against tests of falsification, using “conjecture and refutation.”
+We advance towards the truth by identifying and discarding error: by process of elimination.